laurencelundblade/QCBOR/README.md

 ## Changes from CAF Version
-* QCBOREncode_Init takes a UsefulBuf instead of a pointer and size
-* QCBOREncode_Finish takes a UsefulBufC and EncodedCBOR is remove
-* bstr wrapping of arrays/maps is replaced with OpenBstrwrap
-* AddRaw can now only add whole arrays or maps, not partial maps and arrays (simplification; was a dangerous feature)
-* Finish cannot be called repeatedly on a partial decode (some tests used this, but it is not really a good thing to rely on)
 * Float support is restored
-* Minimal length float is restored
+* Minimal length float encoding is added
 * indefinite length arrays/maps are supported
 * indefinite length strings are supported
 * Addition functions in UsefulBuf
+* QCBOREncode_Init takes a UsefulBuf instead of a pointer and size
+* QCBOREncode_Finish takes a UsefulBufC and EncodedCBOR is remove
+* bstr wrapping of arrays/maps is replaced with OpenBstrwrap
+* AddRaw renamed to AddEncoded and can now only add whole arrays or maps, not partial maps and arrays (simplification; was a dangerous feature)
+* Finish cannot be called repeatedly on a partial decode (some tests used this, but it is not really a good thing to use in the first place)
 * UsefulOutBuf_OutUBuf changed to work differently
 * UsefulOutBuf_Init works differently